RCBKSK/Sto/replit.md

 - ✅ Website now displays complete professional stone catalog ready for customers
 - ✅ All advanced interactive tools (AR Preview, Price Calculator, Live Chat) fully functional
 - ✅ Premium design with Playfair Display fonts and sophisticated styling complete

+### August 6, 2025 - Migration to Replit Environment Complete
+- ✅ Successfully migrated from Replit Agent to standard Replit environment
+- ✅ Created PostgreSQL database and configured all environment variables
+- ✅ Pushed database schema successfully with Drizzle ORM
+- ✅ Fixed all TypeScript errors in admin interface
+- ✅ Populated comprehensive CMS with editable content for all website pages
+- ✅ Created content management system where every text element can be edited
+- ✅ Added content for Home, About, Products, Services, Gallery, Blog, and Contact pages
+- ✅ Fixed frontend to properly work with database schema (sectionType vs contentType)
+- ✅ All website features now working perfectly in Replit environment
+- ✅ Migration completed successfully - website fully functional and editable